 Now have a look at the faces around you and you’ll see a range of colors that seem to overlay or cloud our innate color.
 Better yet, look through your personal photo album and note your once uniform color.
-If you zoom in on your current photo, I’ll wager that you’ll see a multiplicity of subtle—and sometimes not so subtle—colors on your face and neck that differ from your overall skin color regardless of sun exposure or your melanin count.
+If you zoom in on your current photo, I’ll wager that in addition to the overall darker tone of your face you’ll also see a multiplicity of subtle—and sometimes not so subtle—colors on your face that differ from your overall skin color regardless of sun exposure or your melanin count.

 But first, we’re not concerned with temporary skin color changes: wearing copper or getting a bruise, which may cause the skin to temporarily turn greenish; embarrassment or an alcoholic drink that may cause the skin to temporarily redden.
 We’re considering more chronic skin color irregularities.

 If you compare contemporary photos to those from the 1950s, before the advent of the industrialized food system, you’ll find that facial colors are increasingly becoming more flamboyant.
 However, people with a healthy lifestyle, diet and gastrointestinal tract are most apt to have vibrant and even skin color, the color they came in with.
 Yes, we can easily observe that diet and lifestyle affect adventitious facial colors.